biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	export NXF_VER=21.04.0

-we then launch the pipeline:
+Now we can launch the pipeline:

 .. code-block:: console